nrsyed/nrsyed.com/content/blog/pb-scraper3.md

 Unlike other objects, images are actually downloaded to disk, and an Image item that references said file is inserted into the database.
-Continuing through scrape_user(), the function eventually grabs the URL for the user's avatar (profile picture), and makes an attempt to download that avatar.
+Continuing through scrape_user(), the function eventually grabs the URL for the user's avatar (profile picture) and makes an attempt to download that avatar.

 {{< highlight python "linenos=true,linenostart=168" >}}
     avatar_ret = await manager.download_image(avatar_url)